jasonsbarr/computer-science-program/README.md

 ## Goal

-To attain a B.S.-level computer science education with a specialization in modern full-stack web development with data science applications in 1 year using material available to the general public outside of a university setting.
+To learn and assimilate the materials one would get in a B.S.-level computer science education in 1 year using material available to the general public outside of a university setting.

 I intend to retain the material for future personal and professional use, not just to cover it all in a short period of time.

 I will not be getting a degree for this work, and I probably won't take any of the courses for certificates or credit.
 The knowledge and skills are the point, not a piece of paper at the end.

+I also recognize there are aspects and benefits of an actual B.S. program that are impossible to get through this way of ordering a program, such as collaborating with students on group projects and getting feedback from course staff on my work.

+### Documenting Progress

 I will also document my progress through each course on my website to serve as a future resource for myself and anyone else who may be interested.